FischerHewitt/project_4/README.md

 - Group the new classes into sets with similar functionality.
 Introduce additional interfaces as appropriate (see below).
 - Examine the original uses of the objects (before this change) to determine which methods are used by client code.
 Can the client code still access that method based on the reference type?
 Will it be able to do so if you change the type to one of the interfaces that you have already introduced?
 Do any interfaces have to extend a more general interface for it to compile?

 At this point, if you only added interfaces, you will have lots of duplicate code.
-Next, consider if your interfaces could use default methods or if there is any common data / implementation you can pull up if your interface was instead an abstract parent (or if your interface was implemented by an abstract parent).
+Next, consider if your interfaces could use default methods or if there is any common data / implementation you can "pull up" if your interface was instead an abstract parent (or if your interface was implemented by an abstract parent).

 ---